duke-shiny-ed/website/content/project/anova/index.md

 ## Resources Page
 This next tab provids users with a copy of some equations relevant to ANOVA.
 This page also gives more insight into how to interpret the ANVOA test output from R encountered during Step 3.

-## Assesment Page
+## Quiz Page
-This final tab provides a short quiz for users to practice running an ANOVA test in R snd review some of the concepts touched on throughout the app.
+This final tab provides a short assessment for users to practice running an ANOVA test in R snd review some of the concepts touched on throughout the app.

 ---
 *The Exploring ANOVA app was created by Samantha Owusu-Antwi for Duke University's Creating Interactive Learning Tools Project, Summer 2020.*